Anna Clarice Patrimonio: Personal life

-Anna Clarice is the third child of basketball superstar Alvin Patrimonio and Cindy Conwi, with her older brother Angelo and younger sibling Asher.
+Anna Clarice is the third child of the PBA basketball superstar Alvin Patrimonio and professional makeup artist Cindy Conwi, with her older brother Angelo and younger adopted sibling Asher.
 Anna Clarice's older sister Tin Patrimonio is also a tennis player.
-She started playing tennis at the age of 8.
+She started playing tennis at the age of 6.

-Anna Clarice gave birth to her first child with her partner, former Ateneo Blue Eagles basketball star Jobe Nkemakolam, on September 1, 2020.
+Anna Clarice gave birth to her first child Athena Janna Carissa with her ex-partner, former Ateneo Blue Eagles basketball star Jobe Nkemakolam, on September 1, 2020.
+They split up after the 2nd birthday of their daughter and was never married.